gradle/gradle/design-docs/features/composite-build/tooling-api-model/cancellation/README.md

 ### Test coverage

-- check that composite requests get cancelled when the token is initially set to cancelled
+- Check that composite requests get cancelled when the token is initially set to cancelled.
+  - No participant requests are started at all.
-- check that requests get cancelled when the token is cancelled while the request is being handled
+- Check that participant requests get cancelled when the token is cancelled while a participant request is being processed.
+  - The executing participant request gets cancelled.
+  - No new participant requests are started.

 ### Documentation